geological-survey-of-queensland/geological-properties-database/README.md

 * See the [GSQ Site Profile](https://github.com/geological-survey-of-queensland/gsq-site-profile)

 #### Survey
-A Survey is a one-off time-bound event examining a Geological or Administrative Feature and describes the type of exploration, assessment, or processing work that produces Samples or Observations..
-It involves a group of activities, such as Sampling and Observations, that occur together and have a defined realtionship, typically being conducted on a Site.
+A Survey is a singular time-bound event examining a Geological or Administrative Feature and describes the type of exploration, assessment, or processing work that produces Samples or Observations.
+It involves a group of activities, such as Sampling and Observations, that occur together and have a defined relationship, typically being conducted on a Site.
 For example, a resource company may decide to conduct three different surveys – geophysical, geochemical, and petrophysical – on a tenure they hold.

 * See [Exploration Work Types](https://github.com/geological-survey-of-queensland/ssor-database/blob/master/Exploration%20work%20type.md)
 * See [GSQ Survey Profile](https://github.com/geological-survey-of-queensland/gsq-survey-profile)